Rockville Coaldale Florence

 Yellow cat sitting silent tail twitching.

+Watching and waiting.
 What is its prey?

 Red flower blossoms spattering

-A rusted blue Chrysler.
+a rusted blue Chrysler.

 Maybe Billie lives here.
 That house shows life.